kartikrathee95/Task-Manager-v.1/README.md

 To add headers in your requests, use the following format:

-curl -X METHOD http://localhost:3000/endpoint -H "Content-Type: application/json" -H "Authorization: Bearer YOUR_TOKEN" -d '{"key": "value"}'
-Replace METHOD with the request method (e.g., POST, PUT, GET, DELETE), endpoint with the API endpoint you want to access, Content-Type with the type of data you are sending in the request body (e.g., application/json), and YOUR_TOKEN with your authentication token if required.
+curl -X METHOD http://localhost:3000/endpoint -H "Content-Type: application/json" Replace METHOD with the request method (e.g., POST, PUT, GET, DELETE), endpoint with the API endpoint you want to access, Content-Type with the type of data you are sending in the request body (e.g., application/json)

 # is testing using postman, make sure to include header: Content_Type: application/json, while running POST and PUT requests